 Sweet, fluffy Hawaiian rolls.
 Whole grain & no refined sugar!
 What could be better?

-So, vegan Hawaiian rolls.
-(Did you like that segue?)
+Vegan Hawaiian rolls.
 You know the drill: I took a King’s Hawaiian Rolls copycat recipe and fixed it up to be vegan, whole grain, refined sugar-free, and lower fat (so… pretty much completely different).
 Admittedly, they don’t LOOK exactly the same (the original is a very bold, light yellow color).
 But one of the best things about baking with whole grain flour is that the flour itself is flavorful, and therefore I have concluded that these TASTE even better than the original.
 I hope you’ll agree =].

 I’m not always the biggest fan of pureed tofu in baked goods, because it sometimes makes them very dense, but that’s not at all what happened here.
 The tofu added fluffiness in the best way, and thanks to the Magic Bullet I bought on black Friday, it was easier than ever to add it to the recipe, then add the pineapple, then do the dishes. =]